 Nearly 5.4 million Americans suffer from Alzheimer’s disease.
-This November, Fred Astaire Dance Studio (FADS) wants you to Dance to Defeat Dementia in support of Alzheimer’s Disease Awareness and Caregivers Month.
+This November, Fred Astaire Dance Studios (FADS) wants you to Dance to Defeat Dementia in support of Alzheimer’s Disease Awareness and Caregivers Month.
 Alzheimer’s disease is the most common type of dementia and primarily affects memory, thought and language.
 Dementia is the umbrella term used to describe symptoms of memory loss, difficulty forming coherent thoughts and trouble performing daily tasks.

 Fortunately, a study published in the New England Journal of Medicine has shown that regular ballroom dancing can lower seniors’ risk of dementia by an incredible 76 percent.
 Dancing is not just a way to stay physically fit; it exercises your mind and can improve your quality of life drastically.
 FADS is committed to helping fight against Alzheimer’s disease through the art of ballroom dancing.

-In fact, in a recent news segment on KRIV in Houston, Texas, a reporter visited her local Fred Astaire Dance Studio in Pearland, Texas, to get a glimpse into how FADS can help make a positive impact on the local community.
+In fact, in a recent news segment on KRIV in Houston, Texas, a reporter visited her local Fred Astaire Dance Studios in Pearland, Texas, to get a glimpse into how FADS can help make a positive impact on the local community.
 In this news story, the reporter interviewed ballroom dancers and went into more detail on the study conducted by the New England Journal of Medicine.
 Dancing isn’t just physical exercise; it works your mind, too!

 Dance Exercises Your Memory